 Watch the video

-The cradle of the Luba (Baluba in Tchiluba) is Katanga, more precisely the region of the Lubu River.
+The cradle of the Luba (Baluba in Tchiluba) is Katanga, more precisely the region of the Lubu river.
 They were born from a secession of the Songhoy ethnic group.
 In the sixteenth century they created a state, organized in decentralized chieftaincies, that extended from the Kasai River to Lake Tanganyika.
-The chieftaincies cover a small territory with no real borders, and include no more than three villages.
+The chefferies cover a small territory with no real borders, and include no more than three villages.

 Source "Africa, The Art of a Continent" ed.
 Prestel; "Luba" F. Neyt.

 Sold for 130.00 €

 This item is sold with its certificate of authenticity

 You could also be interested by these items